cpaulisi/sparse-autoencoder/README.md

 # Sparse Autoencoder

 > A repository for experimenting with use cases related to sparse autoencoders.
+Adapted from https://web.stanford.edu/class/cs294a/sparseAutoencoder.pdf.

 ## How It Works